winzurk/torchtraps/README.rst

 Acknowledgements
 ----------------------------------------------
-This project is a part of an undergraduate Capstone project in the Biomedical Informatics department at Arizona State University, and was advised by Dr. Jianming Liang.
+This project is a part of an undergraduate Capstone project in the Biomedical Informatics department at Arizona State University, and was advised by `Dr. Jianming Liang <https://chs.asu.edu/jianming-liang>`_

 License: MIT